Padmasree Warrior is the former Chief Technology & Strategy Officer (CTO) of Cisco Systems and a woman achiever par excellence.

 Padmasree Warrior was born in a Telugu speaking family in the city of Vijayawada, which is located in the state of Andhra Pradesh, a state in southern India.
 Her early education was done in Vijayawada itself in the Children’s Montessori school called and Maris Stella College.

-As she grew up she went to Indian Institute of Technology (IIT), Delhi.
+As she grew up she went to the Indian Institute of Technology (IIT), Delhi.
 She joined a Bachelor’s degree course in chemical engineering there.
 She then followed that up with a Masters in chemical engineering and received her degree from Cornell University.

 In 1984, Padmasree joined Motorola and stayed with the company for 23 years.
 As she served the company she was appointed as Corporate Vice President.
 She also served as the general Manager of Motorola’s Energy Systems Group.